kmnvz-mayvez/appbg/README.md

   * The communication style used in the service is the `Request/Response` pattern.
 * `Computing`
   * Computing is responsible to processing the images
-  * Convert the result to Json file
+  * Convert the result to json file

 ## Docker containers
 * create new containers